ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 > Author(s): [BluRose](https://github.com/BluRosie).
 > Research: [BluRose](https://github.com/BluRosie), Touched, and [Skeli](https://github.com/Skeli789/) for the original GBA scripts.

-This is an overall code injection guide and explanation behind the code injection framework that powers hg-engine.
+This is an overall code injection guide and explanation behind the code injection framework for HeartGold and SoulSilver.
+The template repository can be easily adapted to the rest of the Gen 4 games as long as there is a synthetic overlay definition.

 Assembly will not be covered here.
 It is recommended you understand assembly code and just basic coding in general before reading this.
 There are plenty of tutorials out there for this.
 One focused on the NDS that somewhat assumes any programming knowledge (which you'd need to know to inject code you've written to begin with) is Mikelan's overview which can be downloaded [here](resources/asm1.pdf).